aaron-grau/curic/react/readings/provider-connect.md

 ```

-This is called prop-threading, a tedious and error-prone pattern.
+This pattern, called prop-threading, is tedious and error-prone.
 We can avoid
 it by using the `Provider`/`connect()` API provided by `react-redux`.

-That's it!

 ## `Provider`: setting `context`

-Using `Provider` lets us 'invisibly' pass the store to deeply nested components
+Using the `Provider` component given to us by `react-redux` lets us 'invisibly'
-without explicit threading.
+pass the store to deeply nested components without explicit threading.

 ```js
 import { Provider, connect } from 'react-redux';